ligolang/ligo/gitlab-pages/docs/intro/ligo-intro.md

 LIGO is a programming language for writing [Tezos](https://tezos.com/) smart contracts.

-If we had to describe the philosophy of LIGO in a few sentences, it would be this:
+The LIGO philosophy can be described in a few bullet points:

 1. Design a clean, simple language with no extraneous parts or additions.